60+ DBMS Interview Questions and Answers (2026 Updated)

 - Working closely with developers, system administrators, and other IT staff to ensure that the database is integrated with other systems and applications.

-The salary of a DBA (Database Administrator) in India can vary depending on several factors, including the level of experience, skills, industry, location, and company.
+The salary of a DBA (Database Administrator) in India can vary depending on factors such as experience, skills, industry, location, and company.
+On average, a Database Administrator in India earns around INR 7.1 lakh per year

 In conclusion, DBMS is a crucial component of modern information systems, and having a strong understanding of its principles and concepts is essential for anyone looking to work in the field of database management.
 This blog post has provided a comprehensive overview of DBMS interview questions and answers, covering a range of topics from data modeling to database design, normalization, and query optimization.